300+ Black Friday sales you can shop right now

 - Staples: Save on all the supplies you need for the office, including desk chairs, printers, ink, computers and more.

-- Target: Target has been releasing new Black Friday deals every week all month long, and this week, is no different: You’ll find big discounts on everything from electronics, to home goods to apparel.

-- The Home Depot: Save big on appliances, holiday decor and other home improvements needs.
+- The Home Depot: Save big on appliances, holiday decor and other home improvement needs.

 - Walmart: The mega-retailer’s final pre-Black Friday deals drop is set for November 25, but you can still preview the savings and find other deals available now.